Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 Pallet path porch for a garden shed

-How to edge flowerbeds like a pro
+How to create flower bed edging like a pro – Part 1

 Make a reclaimed wood garden fence